double16/adventuregame/README.md

 # adventuregame

+(Not to be confused with Colossal Cave Adventure, et al, the name probably needs to be changed).

-Interactive Fiction Game for fun and learning
+Interactive Fiction Game for fun and learning.